ETHZ-DT-Class/vnc-docker/docs/vnc-docker_README.md

 For more information about RViz, check the [official RViz wiki](https://wiki.ros.org/rviz).

 ### 5.4) Code Editor

+***IMPORTANT*** **When you are coding on VS Code (i.e. when you are actively using it such as writing code, and not just if the application is open) while connected SSH to the Duckiebot by the Remote Development extension, the CPU load of the application can be as high as 150%.
+It is recommended to not code anything on VS Code while for example running your ROS nodes of the exercises, since the high CPU load could slow down their execution and affect the results.**

 The recommended workflow is to use the VS Code SSH extension to connect to the Duckiebot, to use VS Code as the code editor to develop the project/exercises.
 This is explained in [2.2) VS Code SSH](#22-vs-code-ssh-code-editor-environment--terminal-environment-recommended-to-develop-the-code) and [4.3) Access the running docker container](#43-access-the-running-docker-container).